CrowdStrike/falcon-openshift-console-plugin/README.md

-# CrowdStrike OpenShift Console Plugin
+# Falcon OpenShift Console Plugin

 This is a dynamic plugin for the Red Hat OpenShift console.
 The plugin provides additional visibility to the Falcon operator and Falcon-protected virtual machines.

+## Support

+The Falcon OpenShift Console Plugin is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

 ## Development